 Since Britten knew Snape, he also knew the old, beery malt-works just south of the village were sitting empty and one phone call to the local loft converters later, the 832-seat Concert Hall was born.

-It's been operating in this guise since 1970 after a serious fire only 2 years after opening had the builders back in.
+It's been operating in this guise since 1970 after a serious fire only two years after opening had the builders back in.

 That's hardly a surprise given the amount of wood used to hone the famed acoustics but that combination of wood, wind and conducting brought the house down in a very different kind of way.